 The Minnesota Center for Chemical and Mental Health invites you to view online or in person, its second Friday Webinars.
 MNCAMH draws from experts in their respective fields and asks them to provide a one hour lecture related to their area of interest with a focus on application to practice.
 One CEU is available for those who attend this webinar in person or live on the web, complete an evaluation of the webinar and pass a post test based on the material presented.
-Evaluation and post test are available immediately following the webinar.
+Evaluation and post test are available shortly following the webinar.

 The webinar is broadcast from room 145 Peters Hall in the University of Minnesota School of Social Work, 1404 Gortner Avenue, St. Paul 55108.
 Parking is available in the Gortner Avenue Ramp directly across the street from Peters Hall.
 All webinars take place between Noon and 1PM.

 We are now using GoToWebinar for our online delivery.
 This webinar can be viewed on a smart phone or tablet by downloading the GoToMeeting app from the Apple Store or the Android app.
-To register for the September Webinar click on the following link: Register

 The Minnesota Center of Excellence For Chemical And Mental Health strives to advance the science and practice of treating mental health and substance abuse disorders through research and dissemination of clinical best practices and develops advancements in professional and degree-based education for providers.